Skip to content

 Volkswagen Passat in grey

 Big estates like the Volkswagen Passat aren't quite as popular as they used to be with family buyers.
 That's a bit of a shame because they're nearly as practical as pricier SUVs and tend to drive a little better thanks to their lower weight and centre of gravity.
 The Passat's one of the best, too, with calm, composed handling that'll waft along the motorway for hundreds of miles without complaint, and a cabin that'll seat six-footers with space to spare.
-Used car buyers might want to consider the previous-generation Volkswagen Passat, too, as it has almost all the same benefits but with more engine choices and lower market prices.
+Used car buyers might want to consider the previous-generation Volkswagen Passat, too – it feels more old-fashioned but at a noticeably lower price.

 See used Volkswagen Passat cars or read our Volkswagen Passat review